bexcoding/portfolio/README.md

 Things that I am currently working on, sorted with most recent tasks at the top and with completed tasks at the bottom:

 ### Current
+- [ ] Starting folder for message ciphers
+- [ ] Creating solution to staffing problem for the coding-problems folder
 - [ ] Learning basics of Doom Emacs
 - [ ] Personal Website: building a [personal website](https://sites.google.com/view/alexandercbeck/home) for future employers to learn more about me